tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### ORDER BY

-- Sorts the results returned by the query in ascending or descending order
+- Sorts the results returned by the query in ascending or descending order.

 ```sql
 SELECT